Eat More Fish

 Crack Open the World of Enjoying Oysters at Home with New Webinar Series

 The second edition of Eat More Fish features all things oysters!
-In this three-part webinar series, you can gain the know-how to start savoring oysters at home anad learn from our team of Extension specialists, industry insiders, and skilled cooks.
-Explore the science behind incorporating oysters into our diets and learn the essential knowledge and techniques to safely and scrumptiously prepare oysters in your own kitchen — from selecting and handling to cooking and even shucking!
+In this three-part webinar series, you can explore the science behind incorporating oysters into our diets and learn the essential knowledge and techniques to safely and scrumptiously prepare oysters in your own kitchen — from selecting and handling to cooking and even shucking!

 —